valeriosillari/zitronenstrasse/README.md

 heroku login
 ```

-CLI deploy: when logged in, push your commits to heroku master for starting the deploy
+**CLI deploy**: when logged in, push your commits to heroku master for starting the deploy

 https://devcenter.heroku.com/articles/git